awsdocs/aws-codepipeline-user-guide/doc_source/console-permissions.md

 + AWS Lambda
 + AWS OpsWorks

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
-To ensure that those users can still use the AWS CodePipeline console, also attach the `AWSCodePipelineReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for AWS CodePipeline](managed-policies.md)\.
+To ensure that those users can still use the CodePipeline console, also attach the `AWSCodePipelineReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for CodePipeline](managed-policies.md)\.

-You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the AWS CodePipeline API\.
+You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the CodePipeline API\.